Predicting the mechanical properties of spring networks

 The continuum limit we derive is formulated within the theory of incompatible elasticity,\cite{Efrati2009} which is a modern formulation of elasticity, that successfully describes residually stressed elastic systems \cite{Zhang2019,Levin2021,Efrati2013}.
 In this formulation, an elastic material is described by a metric $\mathbf{g}$ with elements $g_{\mu\nu}$, which describes actual distances between material elements, and a reference metric $\mathbf{\bar{g}}$ with elements $\bar{g}_{\mu\nu}$ describing ideal distances.
 The elastic energy then depends on the squared difference of $\mathbf{g}- \mathbf{\bar{g}}$, $E_{el} \propto \left\|\bf{g -\bar{g}}\right\|^2$, for some proper choice (yet to be defined) of the norm $\| \cdot \|^2$, through the elastic (four-indexed) tensor $\bar{\bar{A}}$ (with elements $A^{\mu\nu\alpha\beta}$).

 This description, via use of metrics, is very similar in essence and form to the classical description of Hookean springs.
-It is independent from assumptions about the existence of a rest configuration, which enables the treatment of residual stresses.
+It is independent from assumptions about the existence of a rest configuration, which enables the treatment of residual stresses, \blu{ and distinguishes this framework from other approaches to elasticity} .
 In the following, we will consider a discrete network of springs and show how such formulation naturally arises.
-We will then coarse grain the network and will identify the non-affine quantities, and show how they contribute to the elastic continuum energy.
+We will then coarse grain the network and will identify the non-affine quantities, show how they contribute to the elastic continuum energy\blu{, and shortly discuss how this derivation relates to other methods found in the literature}.